 6-Week Crafting Club Plan (Ages 5–10)

-Week 1 — Welcome & Creative Collage
+Welcome & creative Collage

 Theme: Explore textures and materials